arcus/education_modules/a_sample_module_wrapper/a_sample_module_wrapper.md

 <!-- Throughout this template, instructions to authors will appear in comments like this.
 Feel free to leave them, or delete them.
 They won't appear in the rendered html page either way.

+This template should be used when a module is more than 50% content that is embedded or linked to.
+If more than half of the module content is in the LiaScript markdown itself, then the other template should be used, even if that content is primarily adapted from a single CC source.

 To see how to use this template, you'll need to look at this file in its [raw format](https://raw.githubusercontent.com/arcus/education_r25/main/working_documentation/template_modules.md?token=ACEVZUTXZ6BTRFIIBXPN4SDBD3FR6).
 To see what it looks like rendered via LiaScript, [click here](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_r25/main/working_documentation/template_modules.md?token=ACEVZUTXZ6BTRFIIBXPN4SDBD3FR6#1) or go to [https://liascript.github.io/](https://liascript.github.io/) and paste the link to the **raw** file into the box on that page and click "load course". -->